NitzanHen/agrippa.dev/src/pages/getting-started.md

 - ⚡ *Become a power user* by learning about more of Agrippa's features and abilities by checking out our guides!
 See [Automatically open your IDE to a generated component](/guides/automatically-open-your-ide-to-a-generated-component) and [Lint & Prettify created files](/guides/lint-and-prettify-created-files).

-- 📚 *Learn more* about Agrippa's support for different environments, its options and interfaces in our environments and reference pages, to better understand how it works and how it can be customized for your setup.
+- 📚 *Learn more* about Agrippa's options, features and interfaces in our environment and reference pages.
 Check out, for example, our pages on [React](/environments/react), [Base Directories](/reference/base-directories) and [Config Options](/reference/config-options).